 Day 6: Duernstein

 After a delicious breakfast we'll visit one of the most unique examples of baroque architecture, the monastery "Stift Melk".
-Melk has been a spiritual and cultural centre of Austria for more than 1000 years, first as a castle for the Babenbergs, then from 1089 as a Benedictine monastery, founded by Margrave Leopold II.
+Melk has been a spiritual and cultural centre of Austria for more than 1000 years.
+First as a castle for the Babenbergs, then from 1089 as a Benedictine monastery, founded by Margrave Leopold II.
 Since the 12th century there has been a school at the monastery and valuable manuscripts have been collected and created in its library.
-Lunch will be at a typical Austrian restaurant which is famous for producing excellent wine, and weather permitting, we could have a short, pleasant boat trip on the Danube.
-Our dinner place provides fantastic wines at a restaurant renowned for its wine list.
+Lunch will be at a typical Austrian restaurant, which is famous for producing excellent wine.
+Weather permitting, we could have a short, pleasant boat trip on the Danube.
+Our dinner restaurant provides fantastic wines and is renowned for its wine list.

 - Boat trip at the Danube (weather permitting)

 We depart for the Salzkammergut via Traunsee, visiting the Kaiservilla in Bad Ischl.
 For a long period of time, the village was considered to be the secret capital of the Austrian Hungarian Empire where Kaiser Franz Joseph spent about 60 (!) summers in his Biedermeier-Villa!
 After lunch we continue to our destination Mattsee.
 Dinner will be served at the hotel.

 - Visit Kaiservilla in Bad Ischl

 - Dinner at the hotel